mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Target Proprietary Functions {#up}

-Functions that are currently only available from proprietary providers are ripe for standardisation efforts.
-That might include large-scale protocols for existing proprietary functions (e.g., chat) as well as smaller efforts to improve interoperability and portability of specific features that are often used to lock users into a platform; for example, a format for lists of contacts in a social network.
+Functions that are widely used but lacking in interoperability are ripe for standardisation efforts.
+Targeting prominent and proprietary functions (e.g., chat) is appropriate, but so are smaller efforts to improve interoperability and portability of specific features that are often used to lock users into a platform; for example, a format for lists of contacts in a social network.

 A common objection to this approach is that adoption is voluntary; there are no "standards police" to mandate their use or enforce correct implementation.
 For example, specifications like {{ACTIVITYSTREAMS}}) were available for some time without being used in a federated manner by commercial social networking providers.